nhuang37/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a data scientist passionate about representation learning, deep learning and interdisciplinary research.
-I enjoy telling stories with visualizations and using data science for social good.
-I am currently pursuing my PhD in Applied Mathematics and Statistics at Johns Hopkins University.
+I am a PhD student in the Department of Applied Mathematics & Statistics, and Mathematical Institute for Data Science at Johns Hopkins University.
+I am co-advised by [Professor Soledad Villar](https://www.ams.jhu.edu/villar/) and Professor Carey Priebe.

+I have no special talent.
+I am only passionately curious.
+In particular, I am passionate about understanding deep learning from mathematical and statistical principles.

+My research interests are focused on generalization and robustness in deep learning, representation learning and graph neural networks, and interdisciplinary research in data science.